 Ease of Use

-At retail price, there is nothing notable about the Spectre 2.0.
+There is nothing incredibly notable about the Spectre 2.0.
 However, when you consider its low retail price and wide availability of discounts, it is an excellent value.
-It remains to be seen, but with the original Spectre La Sportiva and retailers offered huge discounts.
+It remains to be seen, but with the original Spectre, La Sportiva retailers offered huge discounts.
 We'd wager that the vast majority of original Spectre boots in circulation got there purchased well below retail price.
-If similar incentives are offered on the 2.0, this will be an excellent value.
+If and when similar incentives are offered on the 2.0, this will be an even more excellent value.

 Thousands of users have been happy with La Sportiva ski boots.
 At OutdoorGearLab, we have the benefit of comparing the best of the best to one another.
 In these comparisons, other products are better than the Spectre.
-In isolation, however, most users won't know the difference and will be quite pleased with the La Sportiva Spectre 2.0.
+In isolation, however, most users won't know the difference and will be quite pleased with the Spectre 2.0.
 When you consider value, the Spectre 2.0 stands out even further.